khkwon01/khkwon01.github.io/heatwave/do-lakehouse/do-lakehouse.md

     - Wait for the **Abort** to change into **close**
     - Click the **close** button

-## Task 4: Create the PAR Link for the "airport-survey" files
+## 작업 4: Create the PAR Link for the "airport-survey" files

 1. To create a PAR URL
     - Go to menu **Storage —> Buckets**